mattjax16/CS337-Operating-Systems/Projects/Proj4/readme.md

 For my extension I wanted to implement a login system for Xv6 that had a person enter a username and correct passwor before they can use the shell.
 I thought this would be quite an easy extension to implement but it tuned out to be a lot more work than I thought.

-To start out I had to desighn how I wanted my login and users system to work.
-Then genral overview is that I wanted the person to have to enter a correct username and password to login as well as be able to change the password of a user and create a new user.
+To start out I had to design how I wanted my login and users system to work.
+Then genral overview is that I wanted the person to have to enter a correct username and password to login as well as be able to change the password of a user.
 Each user will have their own file space for all their files and programs with the file path `/home/username`.
 To accomplish this I had to create a function to login, create a functione to change the password, and create a function to add users.

 ###### How the data will be stored:

-I decided that the number of users the operation system has would be kept in a file named [numUsers](https://github.com/mattjax16/CS337-Operating-Systems/blob/69660b9a801478db0894781514ad7cf0788c2afb/Projects/Proj4/xv6-proj4/numUsers) which would just hold and int of the number of users.
+I decided that the number of users the operating system has would be kept in a file named [numUsers](https://github.com/mattjax16/CS337-Operating-Systems/blob/69660b9a801478db0894781514ad7cf0788c2afb/Projects/Proj4/xv6-proj4/numUsers) which would just hold and int of the number of users.

 <img src="https://github.com/mattjax16/CS337-Operating-Systems/blob/69660b9a801478db0894781514ad7cf0788c2afb/Projects/Proj4/Pics/numUsers.png" alt="numUsers" style="height: 150; width: 700px;"/>